We have information you must know before you buy the Countryman.

-The standard upholstery is vinyl, or Leatherette as Mini calls it.
+The standard upholstery is leatherette, vinyl.
 It doesn't come off as cheap, and we'd be quite happy with it.
-Upgrades include cloth, a couple types of leather, or a combination of cloth inserts and leather side bolsters on the seats.
+Upgrades include cloth, two types of leather, or a combination of cloth inserts and leather side bolsters on the seats.
 Contrasting piping is available.
-Door panel inserts have soft-touch surfaces, the roof is a fuzzy fabric and carpeted floor mats are standard for 2012.
+Door panel inserts have soft-touch surfaces, the roof is a fuzzy fabric and carpeted floor mats are standard.
 Most of the standard trim pieces are well-grained plastic.
 There are no sharp edges or mold lines where panels meet, and nothing looks like a cost-cutting measure, nor out of place.

 The dashboard is larger than that in other Minis to fit the bigger format, with larger vents in slightly different locations, but it's pure Mini in look and operation.
 Most switches and controls are black with white labeling, and the optional chrome trim adds rings around everything from the shifter to the tachometer.
 Instruments and controls are bathed in deep amber at night, while door handles and ambient lighting can be adjusted through a rainbow of colors.